Arpad Busson: Charity

 Busson is a proponent of "venture philanthropy", which seeks to multiply the effectiveness of charitable pursuits by applying to them the same management practices which are used in business ventures.

 He is a founding trustee of the children's charity ARK (Absolute Return for Kids) and serves as chairman of its board of directors.
 Busson held the post of Chairman since the charity's inception.
 He stepped down from that position in 2009 but remains a member of the Board as founding chairman, and as chairman of ARK US.
 ARK raises charitable contributions from the hedge fund industry for children who are victims of abuse, disability, illness and poverty.
 ARK finances and manages projects aimed at transforming the lives of children in Eastern Europe, South Africa and the UK through education and healthcare.

 The annual Ark Dinner hosted by Busson sees a range of high-profile individuals attend the event to raise money for the charity.
 Previous years have seen the likes of Bill Clinton (2006), Queen Rania of Jordan (2010) and in 2011 the Duke and Duchess of Cambridge took the limelight as Prince William announced a joint venture by the Foundation of Prince William and Prince Harry and the Ark charity.

 Its activities include funding treatment for AIDS victims in Africa, taking children out of care in Bulgaria and Romania and developing educational opportunities for disadvantaged children in India.
 It also operates eight academies, six of which are in London, through its subsidiary charity ARK Academies.

 Busson says of ARK, "If we can apply the entrepreneurial principles we have brought to business to charity, we have a shot at having a really strong impact, to be able to transform the lives of children."

 He is a patron of the Elton John AIDS Foundation and a founding member of Theodora Children's Trust, a charity which brings music, magic and laughter to children in hospital through visits from performers known as "Giggle Doctors".

 Personal life

 Busson began a relationship with Australian supermodel Elle Macpherson in 1996.
-They have two sons together: Arpad Flynn Busson, known as Flynn (born February 1998 in New York City), and Aurelius Cy Andrea Busson (born February 2003 in London).
-The family lived together in London until Busson and Macpherson's separation in July 2005.
+They have two sons together, born in 1998 and 2003.
+The family lived together in London until Busson and Macpherson's breakup in 2005.

 Busson began dating American actress Uma Thurman in 2007 and they announced their engagement in June 2008.
-In December 2009, it was reported that the two had ended their engagement, but they reconciled and dated soon after their daughter's birth.
-Busson and Thurman have one daughter together, Rosalind Arusha Arkadina Altalune Florence Thurman-Busson, known as Luna (born July 2012 in Boston, MA).
-The couple called off the engagement for the second time in April 2014.
+In November 2009, it was reported that the two had ended their engagement, but they reconciled soon after.
+Busson and Thurman have one daughter together, born in 2012.
+The couple called off the engagement for the second time in 2014.
 In January 2017, Thurman and Busson began a custody battle for their daughter.
 Thurman ultimately received primary physical custody later that month.

 In 2012, Busson sold Andy Warhol's portrait Mao (1973) for $12 million at Phillips in New York.